Basins, sinks, wash basins… Whatever you call them, read our expert guide before you buy for your bathroom.

 The semi pedestal basin is completely wall mounted, because the pedestal, as the name suggests, is only half the size of a full pedestal and is only there to cover the pipe work under the basin.
 This means it can provide the elegance of a pedestal basin without taking up floor space in your bathroom.

-Go for designer style with the Fairbanks semi pedestal basin
+Go for designer style with the Foster 1 tap hole semi pedestal basin from Mode Bathrooms

 For more in-depth information, please see our semi pedestal basin buying guide.

 This style of basin is fixed against the wall, with nothing covering the pipework underneath.
-This is why most people opt for more decorative bottle traps, which are designed to look more aesthetically pleasing.
+This is why most people opt for more decorative bottle traps, which are designed to look more stylish.
 Wall mounted basins often create a more contemporary look than the traditional pedestal basin.

-The bottle trap makes an interesting feature on the Deco wall mounted basin
+The bottle trap makes an interesting feature on the Constance 1 tap hole basin

 A semi-recessed basin is partly sunk into a vanity unit or worktop, so that only the rim or the front part of the basin is visible.
 This means the pipework is also hidden within with the unit.

-The Ive semi recessed basin can be used with fitted bathroom furniture
+The Carter semi recessed basin from Mode Bathrooms can be used with fitted bathroom furniture

 For more in-depth information, please see our semi recessed basin buying guide.